Semantically Reflected Programs

 This reflective digital twin architecture has been further applied and generalized to a greenhouse in the \textsf{GreenhouseDT} examplar~\cite{dtgreen}.
 Here, the physical twin is a greenhouse containing pumps and plants, where plants are regularly replaced or moved.
 In \textsf{GreenhouseDT}, \SMOL is used as an orchestrator component for the digital twin: streams of sensor data and pump controllers are realized as external components, while the \SMOL component acts as the semantically reflected system orchestrator.
 The reason for this decision is to separate data processing and numerical operations from operations on the semantic structure to reconfigure the digital twin components.

+\paragraph*{Reclassification and Dynamic Background Knowledge} The approach to semantic reflection as described here relies on the fact that the background knowledge is static, i.e., that the ontology provided to \SMOL does not change during program execution.
+Only the lifted knowledge graph changes.
+In Digital Twins, and in general when the background knowledge contains information about a running/existing system and not just general knowledge about universals, the background knowledge can evolve as well.

-Self-adaptation as described above is on program-level, and objects never change their class.
-In contrast, Sieve et al.~\cite{sieve25ecoop} discuss a reclassification extension of \SMOL, where an object changes its class, if the context it is linked to evolves.
-This has also been evaluated on the \textsf{GreenhouseDT} system and extended with type safety, but is currently not part of the main version of \SMOL.
+Dynamic background knowledge is a problem in object-oriented programming, as this may cause that objects change their class after instantiation, which is known as \emph{dynamic object reclassification}~\cite{DBLP:conf/ecoop/DrossopoulouDDG01}.
+This is in particular important in the setting of self-adaptation, where objects need to be reclassified while retaining type safety.
+Sieve et al.~\cite{sieve25ecoop} discuss a reclassification extension of \SMOL, where an object changes its class, if the context it is linked to evolves.
+This declarative dynamic object reclassification has also been evaluated on the \textsf{GreenhouseDT} system and extended with type safety, but is so far not part of the main version of \SMOL.